 You can apply sunlight as you would any normal light in SOLIDWORKS – it just carries a few more additional options.
 Firstly, we need to define the North direction, which can be done by selecting a model edge.
 Next, we can specify the world location, chosen from a drop down list of locations, or alternatively, fill in the longitude and latitude.
 I used google maps to establish the exact location of my deck and the north direction.

-Fiddling around with the time manually, I would be able to see the sun’s position (and therefore shadow) at the various times of the day, but this is very time consuming.
-Thankfully, there is another way: Once you have applied sunlight, the option to perform a “Solar Access Study” appears.
+You can view the sun’s position (and shadow) at various times of the day by manually adjusting the time, but it takes ages.
+Thankfully, there is another way: Once you’ve applied sunlight, the option to perform a “Solar Access Study” appears.
 This is available from within the animation wizard located in the motion manager.

 SOLIDWORKS animator will then allow you to choose to perform the study either at a:

 - Fixed Date, variable time – on a selected date, animate the sun’s position over a full day or a specified time interval, or

 - Fixed time, variable date – at a selected time of day, animate the sun’s position from one day to the next over a specified range of dates.

 SOLIDWORKS then creates the required animation for you.
 See my example here:

 Various outdoor construction tasks will benefit from the SOLIDWORKS Solar Access Study.
 Good examples are architecture, sculpture and street furniture design to name a few.